If a colposcopy finds abnormal cells in your cervix, you may be advised to have treatment to remove these cells.

 Types of treatment

-There are several ways abnormal cells can be removed from your cervix.
+There are a few ways abnormal cells can be removed from your cervix.

 After treatment